openstreams/wflow/doc/wflow_sbm.rst

 The following maps and variables can be defined:

-:wflow_irrigationareas.map:
+**wflow_irrigationareas.map**:

     Map of areas where irrigation is applied.
 Each area has a unique id.
 The areas do not need to be continuous but all cells with the same id are assumed to belong to the same irrigation area.

-:wflow_irrisurfaceintake.map:
+**wflow_irrisurfaceintake.map**:

     Map of intake points at the river(s).
 The id of each point should correspond to the id of an area in the wflow_irrigationareas map.

-:wflow_irrisurfacereturns.map:
+**wflow_irrisurfacereturns.map**:

     Map of water return points at the river(s).
 The id of each point should correspond to the id of an area in the wflow_irrigationareas map or/and the wflow_irrisurfaceintake.map.

-:IrriDemandExternal: Irrigation demand supplied to the model.
+**IrriDemandExternal**: Irrigation demand supplied to the model.
 This can be doen by adding an entry to the
     modelparameters section. if this is doen the irrigation demand supplied here is used and it is NOT determined by the model.
 Water demand should be given with a negative sign!
 See below for and example entry in the modelparameters section: ::